interplaynetary/free-association/resources/funding/applications/NLNet/questions.md

 (Optional) This can help us determine if you are the right person to undertake this effort. (max 2500 characters)

-I'm Rüzgar, I've been exploring the post-capitalist economic design space for 9 years practically full time, working on wide ranges of projects p2p protocols, and distributed economic decision making algorithms.
+I'm Rüzgar, I've been exploring the post-capitalist economic design space for 9 years practically full time, working on a wide ranges of projects p2p protocols, and distributed economic decision making algorithms.

-Requested support
+Requested support:
+20000
 Requested Amount
 (between 5000 and 50000)
 (in Euro)

 Explain what the requested budget will be used for?

 Does the project have other funding sources, both past and present?
 (If you want, you can in addition attach a budget at the bottom of the form)